The secret gardens of Edinburgh

 Most visitors to Edinburgh will never see the private gardens of the New Town.
 The grand streets such as Moray Place and Queen Street are host to private gardens where only the residents have a key to the gates.
 The grandest of these is Regent Gardens on the side of Calton Hill.
 Laid out in the 19th century and featuring a ha-ha, tennis courts and terracing, the gardens are reached through the gardens of its owners – a real secret treasure.

-Douglas Walker is Chair of Unique Venues of Edinburgh.
+Douglas Walker is Chair of Did you enjoy this article?

 Great to see and knew about many but not about the Regent Gardens….like to see Edinburgh shown in a different light other than tartan tat, whisky and fat inducing food.